pmboutet/md2googleslides/README.md

 - Example templates and layouts
 - HTTP service for automation
 - Automatic text resizing across placeholders with proportional scaling
+- Automatic download of Google Fonts when running in server environments

 ## Quick start